ansh-2004/Notes_Assignment/AWSCERTIFICATION/Section-03 Cloud Computing/07-TraditionalITOverview.md

 - Well a server is going to contain a **CPU** for **Computation**.
 CPU is a little piece that will be doing some computations, it will be very helpful to do some calculations and find results.
 - Your server also needs **RAM, or memory**.
 This is going to be very , very fast memory, which will allow us to store information and retrieve it very quickly.

+- So cpu + memory = brain
+- Now we also need to have some more long-term **storage of data**.
+In computers we have some special storage to store data, for example, files,
+- And then if we want to store **data in more sturctured way , we're going to use a database**
+- Finally in server, we're also going to have some **networking aspect. like Routers, switch, DNS server**

+- Cloud will give all these things on demand

+## IT Terminology
+- Network: cables, routers and servers connected with each other
+- Router: A networking device that forwards data packets between computer networks.
+They know where to send your packets on the internet.
+- Switch: Takes a packet and send it to the correct server/client on you network

+client computer ---> router -----> switch -----> computer1
+                                          -----> computer2
+                                          -----> computer3

+## Traditionally, how to build infrastructure
+- Traditionally they set up infrastructure in thier own home or garage. they buy the server and set up in their garage.
+- Now as your website grows, they need more and more servers
+- When you company grows bigger , you move to office where you have a special room which is to called a data center.
+In data center, you will be adding more and more servers.

+## Problems with traditional IT approach
+- Pay for the rent for the data center
+- Pay for power supply , cooling and maintenance
+- Adding and replacing hardware takes time
+- Scaling is limited
+- Hire 24/7 team to monitor the infrastruce
+- How to deal with disaster?
+(Earthquake, power shutdown , fire...)

+- Can we externalize all this?
+Yes using cloud